phetsims/phet-info/checklists/new_repo_checklist.md

 - [ ] Set the Description field to `"{{TITLE}}" is an educational simulation in HTML5, by PhET Interactive Simulations.`
 - [ ] Set visibility to "Public".
 - [ ] DO NOT check the "Initialize this repository with a README" checkbox.
-- [ ] Leave "Add .gitignore" and "Add a license" set to "None".
+- [ ] Leave "Add .gitignore" set to "None"
-(We don't want to create any files, because that will initialize the repo, which we need to defer to a later step.)
+- [ ] Leave "Add a license" set to "None".

 In your working copy of perennial repo:
 - [ ] Run `grunt create-sim --repo={{REPO}} --author="{{AUTHOR}}" --title="{{TITLE}}"`.
 This will create the file structure and skeleton code for the sim.